jean/rapido.plone/docs/tutorial.rst

 Objective
 ---------

-We want to offer to our visitors the ability to click on a *"Like"* button on any Plone content, and the total of votes must be displayed next to the button.
+We want to offer to our visitors the ability to click on a :guilabel:`Like` button on any Plone content, and the total of votes must be displayed next to the button.

 .. note::